North Carolina Department of Health and Human Services North Carolina Public Health

 1. Required by law

-Copies of laboratory test results may be furnished to the Division of Public Health program sections for follow-up or tracking of communicable diseases or conditions according to applicable laws and public health program rules (North Carolina Administrative Code, 15A NCAC 20A 0105.).
+Copies of laboratory test results may be furnished to the Division of Public Health program sections for follow-up or tracking of communicable diseases or conditions according to applicable laws and public health program rules (North Carolina Administrative Code, 10A NCAC 42A .0105.).

 You have the following rights regarding your health information as created and maintained by this agency:

-1. You have a right to request and receive a copy of this privacy notice.
+1. You have a right to request and receive a paper copy of this privacy notice.

 Privacy Official